riteshtheone/stm32f411ceu6_dfu_bootloader_application/README.md

 ## 📄 License

-This project is MIT licensed.
+This project is licensed under the [MIT License](./LICENSE).
 You're free to use, modify, and distribute.

 ---